-Summary: The Centers for Medicare & Medicaid Services modified its Pre-Exposure Prophylaxis (PrEP) for HIV Prevention coverage policy, with an effective date of April 8, 2026.
-Here's what billing teams need to know before claims start moving through.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for Pre-Exposure Prophylaxis (PrEP) for HIV prevention, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table